School of Mechanical, Electrical and Manufacturing Engineering

 Dr Barth has over 20 years of experience with CdTe materials and has directed research programs advancing group II-VI device structure, processing, materials science, characterization and manufacturing.
 He has guided research programs totalling the equivalent of over £20M.
 Recent programs include understanding the role of Se, Mg and Cl and group V doping in CdTe-based polycrystalline thin film devices.
 This research has achieved the world record of device efficiency among all national laboratories or universities for this device.

 As founder and Board member of the CdTe solar photovoltaic manufacturer, Abound Solar, he developed the initial business plan, obtained major equity financing (eventually totalling over $300M) and provided leadership for company growth.
 As VP of Product Development, Kurt drove the product from conceptualization through deployment and achieved IEC and UL certifications in one of the shortest times in the industry.
-Kurt L. Barth is the President and Founder of Direct Solar LLC., which provides expertise in solar construction and techno economic analysis.
+Kurt L. Barth is currently the President and Founder of Direct Solar LLC., which provides expertise in solar construction and techno economic analysis.

 Key awards